marcodelapierre/nanopore-nf/README.md

 2. If you have read directories organised as `sample*/reads`, then use the flag `--read_dir='sample*/reads'`.
 Output directories will be created according to `sample*/results_reads`.

-A similar syntax holds when using basecalled FASTA inputs through the flag `--basecalled`.
+A similar syntax holds when using basecalled FASTQ inputs through the flag `--basecalled`.

 ### Requirements